interledger/web-monetization-extension/.github/CONTRIBUTING.md

 ### Working in the Web Monetization Extension repository

-This project uses `yarn`.
+This project uses `PNPM`.
 A list of steps for setting up a [local development environment](https://github.com/interledger/web-monetization-extension/#development) can be found in the Readme.

 #### Code quality